LaurentOngaro/UEVaultManager/docs/source/output.rst

    -  file is defined by the setting: `notfound_assets_filename_log` (default is ``~/.config/notfound_assets.log``)
-   -  each asset listed in the file has not been found during the grabbing process (extras data).
+   -  each asset listed in the file has not been found during the grabbing process (extra data).
 Possible reasons are: invalid, obsolete or removed from the marketplace

 -  bad data assets log

    -  file is defined by the setting: `bad_data_assets_filename_log` (default is ``~/.config/bad_data_assets.log``)
-   -  each asset listed has different value in extras data and metadata.
+   -  each asset listed has different value in extra data and metadata.
       Reasons is: ambiguous asset name that leaded to an invalid search result during the grabbing process.
 See the :ref:`how-to-fix-invalid-search-result-during-the-grabbing-process` section.